acorn-io/acorn-oss-workshop/steps/development_mode.md

 }
 ```

-Make sure the VotingApp is working fine in development mode using this new version of the Acornfile.
+Restart the app in dev mode so the Acornfile changes are taken into account and sure the VotingApp is working fine.

 <details>
   <summary markdown="span">Acornfile you should have at the end of this step...</summary>